voschezang/coding-handbook/subjects/experience.md

 ## Overview

+Experience is fundamentally dynamic.
+It's a verb: to experience.
 Experience of an agent consists of [attention](attention.md) and activity (behaviour).
 It is influenced by the dynamics of the environment.

 <img src="../img/tree-experience-quality-dynamics.png" alt="tree-experience-quality-dynamics" style="width:45em;" />